-- 6.25.2 The reference in Regulation 6.25.1 above to mutual credits, mutual Debts or other mutual dealings does not include: - (a) any Debt arising out of an Obligation incurred at a time when the creditor: - (i) received the Statement of Affairs sent to creditors pursuant to Article 67; or - (ii) had actual notice that a petition for the winding up of the Company was pending; - (b) any Debt which has been acquired by a creditor by assignment or otherwise, pursuant to an agreement between the creditor and any other party where that agreement was entered into: - (i) after the Company went into Liquidation; - (ii) at a time when the creditor had actual notice that a meeting of creditors had been summoned under the Law; or - (iii) at a time when the creditor had actual notice that a winding up petition was pending; - (c) any credit, Debt or dealing in Excluded Property. - 6.25.3 An account shall be taken of what is due from each party to the other in respect of the mutual dealings, and the sums due from one party shall be set off against the sums due from the other.
+- 6.25.2 The reference in Regulation 6.25.1 above to mutual credits, mutual Debts or other mutual dealings does not include: - (a) any Debt arising out of an obligation incurred at a time when the creditor: - (i) received the Statement of Affairs sent to creditors pursuant to Article 67; or - (ii) had actual notice that a petition for the winding up of the Company was pending; - (b) any Debt which has been acquired by a creditor by assignment or otherwise, pursuant to an agreement between the creditor and any other party where that agreement was entered into: - (i) after the Company went into Liquidation; - (ii) at a time when the creditor had actual notice that a meeting of creditors had been summoned under the Law; or - (iii) at a time when the creditor had actual notice that a winding up petition was pending; - (c) any credit, Debt or dealing in Excluded Property. - 6.25.3 An account shall be taken of what is due from each party to the other in respect of the mutual dealings, and the sums due from one party shall be set off against the sums due from the other. - 6.25.4 A sum shall be regarded as being due to or from the Company for the purposes of Regulation 6.25.3 whether: - (a) it is payable at present or in the future; - (b) the obligation by virtue of which it is payable is certain or contingent; or - (c) its amount is fixed or liquidated, or is capable of being ascertained by fixed rules or as a matter of opinion.

-- 6.25.4 A sum shall be regarded as being due to or from the Company for the purposes of Regulation 6.25.3 whether: - (a) it is payable at present or in the future; - (b) the Obligation by virtue of which it is payable is certain or contingent; or - (c) its amount is fixed or liquidated, or is capable of being ascertained by fixed rules or as a matter of opinion. - 6.25.5 For the purpose of Regulation 6.25.3, credits and Debts arising under or pursuant to Business Rules to which Article 38 of the Personal Property Law applies shall be determined in accordance with such Business Rules, notwithstanding any provision of these Regulations or of the Law to the contrary. - 6.25.6 Regulation 6.22 shall also apply for the purposes of this Regulation 6.25 to any Obligation to or from the Company which, by reason of its being subject to any contingency or for any other reason, does not bear a certain value. - 6.25.7 Regulations 6.26 to 6.28 shall apply for the purposes of this Regulation 6.25 in relation to any sums due to the Company which: - (a) are payable in a currency other than US Dollars; - (b) are of a periodical nature; or - (c) bear interest. - 6.25.8 Regulation 6.29 shall apply for the purposes of this Regulation 6.25 to any sum due to or from the Company which is payable in the future. - 6.25.9 Only the balance (if any) of the account owed to the creditor is Provable in the Liquidation.
-Alternatively the balance (if any) owed to the Company shall be paid to the Liquidator as part of the assets except where all or part of the balance results from a contingent or prospective Debt owed by the creditor and in such a case the balance (or that part of it which results from the contingent or prospective Debt) shall be paid if and when that Debt becomes due and payable.
+- 6.25.5 For the purpose of Regulation 6.25.3, credits and Debts arising under or pursuant to Business Rules to which Article 38 of the Personal Property Law applies shall be determined in accordance with such Business Rules, notwithstanding any provision of these Regulations or of the Law to the contrary. - 6.25.6 Regulation 6.22 shall also apply for the purposes of this Regulation 6.25 to any obligation to or from the Company which, by reason of its being subject to any contingency or for any other reason, does not bear a certain value. - 6.25.7 Regulations 6.26 to 6.28 shall apply for the purposes of this Regulation 6.25 in relation to any sums due to the Company which: - (a) are payable in a currency other than US Dollars; - (b) are of a periodical nature; or - (c) bear interest. - 6.25.8 Regulation 6.29 shall apply for the purposes of this Regulation 6.25 to any sum due to or from the Company which is payable in the future. - 6.25.9 Only the balance (if any) of the account owed to the creditor is provable in the Liquidation.
+Alternatively the balance (if any) owed to the Company shall be paid to the Liquidator as part of the assets except where all or part of the balance results from a contingent or prospective Debt owed by the creditor and in such a case the balance (or that part of it which results from the contingent or prospective Debt) shall be paid if and when that Debt becomes due and payable. - 6.25.10 In this Regulation 6.25 and Regulation 3.2.4 "obligation" means an obligation however arising, whether by virtue of an agreement, rule of law or otherwise.

-6.26 Debt in foreign currency and a Digital Asset
+6.26 Debt in foreign currency